Just two teams remain in the hunt to be the winner of Super Bowl LIV in Tampa on February 7, 2021.

 With CBS as the broadcaster this year, we expect some unique Super Bowl promos/props closer to the game as well.

 Super Bowl 2021 live betting

 New Jersey’s sportsbook apps offer live or in play wagering on every NFL regular season and playoff game.
 Needless to say, the Super Bowl will be no exception.

 Live betting allows NJ bettors the chance to bet on adjusted game and player odds throughout the entire game.
 Each mobile sportsbook continually adjusts the odds and pricing with the flow of each play of game action.

 For example, if the Chiefs and 49ers are tied 21-21 midway through the 3rd quarter, there may be a game prop around a “yes/no” for the game to go into overtime.
 Additionally, there will be player props offered as well.

 If Patrick Mahomes has 160 yards passing at halftime, a prop could be offered on what his final game total passing yards will be i.e. OVER/UNDER 315 yards.

 In-game betting is best experienced via the sportsbook’s mobile app.
 Watching the game action while tracking odds and pricing on an app allows the bettor to react instantly to the live Super Bowl action on the field at Hard Rock Stadium.

 One other unique aspect of the Super Bowl is that you can place bets on who will be named the Most Valuable Player of the game.
 This is a “subjective” bet that will be decided by 3rd party voting.

 The MVP voting is weighted 80% based on a panel of 16 football writers and broadcasters and 20% from fans voting electronically.
-Here are the opening Super Bowl 54 MVP lines as of Feb.
-1 at DraftKings:
+Check the Super Bowl MVP lines at DraftKings below: